EmeryP/data-structures-and-algorithms/README.md

 ## Data Structures and Algorithms
-This repo contains 401 whiteboard challenges
+This repo contains data structure and algorithm challenges